Decentral-America/DCC-WAVES-Gateway/README.md

 After starting the gateway, it will provide a webpage on the port set in config.json.

 ## Usage of the gateway
-This is a simple gateway for TN tokens to the Waves Platform and vice versa.
-For sending tokens from the Waves Platform to the TN blockchain, just add the TN address that should receive the tokens as the description of the transfer and send the tokens to the Waves address of the gateway.
+This is a simple gateway for DCC tokens to the Waves Platform and vice versa.
+For sending tokens from the Waves Platform to the DCC blockchain, just add the DCC address that should receive the tokens as the description of the transfer and send the tokens to the Waves address of the gateway.

-For sending tokens from the TN Platform to the Waves blockchain, just add the Waves address that should receive the tokens as the description of the transfer and send the tokens to the TN address of the gateway.
+For sending tokens from the DCC Platform to the Waves blockchain, just add the Waves address that should receive the tokens as the description of the transfer and send the tokens to the TN address of the gateway.

 ## Management interface
 After starting the gateway, there are also a couple of management interfaces which are secured by the admin-username and admin-password fields in the config.json: